 For more assistance on cross-border issues, you can contact our partners from Southern Jutland.

-During the years to come, the Femern Belt Fixed Link will provide opportunities for an integrated labour market in the Danish-German border region, with cross-border commuters able to move across the border.
+During the years to come, the Femern Belt Fixed Link will make cross-border commuting much easier and provide opportunities for an integrated labour market in the Danish-German border region, with cross-border commuters able to move across the border.

 Therefore, Zealand Region is collaborating with the Region of Southern Jutland Schleswig to enhance cross-border commuter consultation for employees, employers and organisations in the Femern Belt Region.

 The consultation can help with questions concerning taxation, sickness benefits, social security, moving and family benefits.
 The consultation itself can be done by phone, in writing or at a personal meeting.
-Further information activities will be arranged to assist citizens and companies.
+Various initiatives will be undertaken to assist citizens and companies.